qruov/qruov/round2/find_tau/README.md

-### find\_tau
+### find\_tau : find tau s.t. lambda = minus_log_2_P(n, tau, p) ;

-How to compile:
+How to build:

+0. Install a C compiler if necessary.
+For example, if you are using ubuntu, type the following into the command line shell.

+   $ sudo apt -y install build-essential

-1. Install "GNU Scientific Library (GSL) -- development package".
-   On Ubuntu, type the following in the command line shell.
+1. Install "GNU Scientific Library (GSL) -- development package" if necessary.
+For example, if you are using ubuntu, type the following into the command line shell.

    $ sudo apt -y install libgsl-dev

-2. Make it.
-   On Ubuntu, type the following in the command line shell.
+2. Make it if necessary.
+For example, if you are using ubuntu, type the following into the command line shell.

    $ make